fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    cd .\AdventureWorks.Context\
    ```

-2. Using the same terminal, import **Microsoft.Azure.Cosmos** from NuGet:
+3. At the command prompt, enter the following command, and then select Enter to import **Microsoft.Azure.Cosmos** from NuGet:

    CodeCopy